wkorando/spring-boot-cloud-native-workshop/README.md

    **Note:** If you are using a federated IBM Cloud account [follow these steps](https://cloud.ibm.com/docs/iam?topic=iam-federated_id#federated_id).

-1. Once logged in, create a namespace for your container registry.
+1. Once logged in, create a namespace for your container registry, the name doesn't matter, but use something memborable as we will be using that value later.

    To create a namespace run the following command: